 - Fill a wine glass or rocks glass with ice and fill with the punch, being sure to get some of the fruit into the glass as well.

-If you want to go with an 80 proof vodka, reduce the liquor measurement to ½ cup.
+- If you use a 40 proof vodka (like Alize Peach) use 1 cup.
+If you go with an 80 proof vodka, reduce to 1/2 cup.
 You can add more if you like, but taste test first.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.